Patricia Greenspan: Education and career

-Greenspan graduated from Barnard College, Columbia University summa cum laude with a B.A. in philosophy in 1966.
+Greenspan graduated from Barnard College summa cum laude with a B.A. in philosophy in 1966.
 In 1972 she received her Ph.D. from the Harvard University Philosophy Department, receiving the Emily and Charles Carrier Award for the best dissertation in moral philosophy.
 She then moved to an Assistant Professor position at the University of Chicago, where in 1979 she was awarded tenure and promoted to associate professor in the Department of Philosophy and the college.
 In 1980 she accepted an offer from the University of Maryland, College Park, where she was promoted to full Professor in 1989.
 Greenspan served as an Andrew Mellon Fellow at the University of Pittsburgh for the 1975–76 year, and has received several research fellowships, including from the National Endowment for the Humanities (1983–84), the National Humanities Center (1990–91), and the Research School of Social Science at the Australian National University (1995).